-I was experimenting with coating the surface of a sphere with different designs so I can experiment and what it does to the aerodynamic properties of the sphere, since I already had the code written I made a few changes so I could design a shape in Inkscape and put it on the sphere.
+I was experimenting with coating the surface of a sphere with different designs so I can experiment with what it does to the aerodynamic properties of the sphere, since I already had the code written I made a few changes so I could design a shape in Inkscape and put it on the sphere.
 Be aware that this can become pretty compute intensive if you add too many rows but it is fun to see what can be made.

 Here is the code I used, just copy and paste it into the editor in OpenScad to try it out: